hackclub/hackclub/workshops/pcb_level_2/README.md

 Then, click on a point far outside the edge of the board and set up the Copper Zone to be connected to ground, and to remove islands below 10mm^2.

 ![](36.png)

 Then, draw a shape encompassing the whole board and press 'B' to build the plane.

 ![](37.png)

 You should play with Zone opacity in the Objects sidebar to find something good for you.

-Then, start dropping vias from ground pads.
-Press escape when it draws a blue trace, you only need the via.

 ![](38.png)
 ![](39.png)

+Then, start dropping vias from ground pads.
+Press escape when it draws a blue trace, you only need the via here.

+![](40.png)

 The through-holes should connect themselves to the ground plane.

-![](40.png)

 This is what all the grounds look like.